#KourtneyKardashian Is Done With Scott Disick, Dancing To #JustinBieber

 Kourtney Kardashian may finally be done with her on-again, off-again relationship with Scott Disick, the father of her three kids.

-According to a new report, Kourtney Kardashian has tired of the up and down nature of her relationship with Disick and is ready to find love with someone honest and loyal.
+According to a new report, Kourtney Kardashian has tired of the up-and-down nature of her relationship with Disick and is ready to find love with someone honest and loyal.

 “[Kourtney Kardashian] swears she doesn’t ever want to go through the same type of heartbreak Scott put her through, so her next man had better be honest, sincere and fiercely loyal,” an insider told Hollywood Life on April 27.

-Currently, Kourtney Kardashian is enjoying a girls trip in Puerto Rico and Mexico with her younger sister, Kim Kardashian, and several of their friends, including makeup artist Joyce Bonelli and Scottie Pippen’s soon-to-be-ex-wife Larsa Pippen.
+Currently, Kourtney Kardashian is enjoying a girls trip in Puerto Rico and Mexico with her younger sister, Kim Kardashian, and several of their friends, including makeup artist Joyce Bonelli and Scottie Pippen’s soon-to-be-ex-wife, Larsa Pippen.

 As for Scott Disick, he appears to be enjoying spending time with another woman, Ella Rose.
-While Disick has embarked on several short-lived romances in recent months, Rose seems to have his attention currently and the alleged couple were seen together in Los Angeles twice this week.
+While Disick has embarked on several short-lived romances in recent months, Rose seems to currently have his attention, and the alleged couple were seen together in Los Angeles twice this week.
 As the Daily Mail revealed to readers on April 26, Disick and Ross were spotted traveling to the Beverly Hills Hotel together on Monday and were later seen at a nightclub in West Hollywood.

 Throughout Kourtney Kardashian’s birthday trip, she’s seemed far from bothered by Scott Disick’s behavior and remained focused on having fun with her friends.